 SUVs (Sports Utility Vehicles) and Crossovers cars are currently coded by the second letter of the ACRISS Car Classification system which relates to Vehicle Type:

 - G for Crossover

-Recently a grey area within the SUV and Crossover types has emerged and subjectively, vehicles can fall into either type.> >The smaller and larger of these car types which tend to be marketed as front wheel drive are more readily classified as Crossovers and the much larger type have more emphasis on four-wheel drive fall comfortably into the SUV category.
+In 2017 a grey area within the SUV and Crossover types emerged and subjectively, vehicles fell into either type.> >The smaller and larger of these car types which tend to be marketed as front wheel drive are more readily classified as Crossovers and the much larger type have more emphasis on four-wheel drive fall comfortably into the SUV category.

 However, between these is an ever-increasing number of cars that could be placed in either category.
 Historically, cars of this middle Vehicle Type were offered primarily as 4x4s and fell easily under the SUV type.
 In recent years there has been a shift towards dispensing with four-wheel drive at this price point, shifting to front-wheel drive with benefits to purchase price, economy and CO2 emissions and 4x4 transmission now forms a smaller part of the overall market mix for these cars.

-Attention has also been paid to two key areas.
+Attention was also paid to two key areas.
 Certain models are now classified as Premium SUVs, a reflection of the ability to charge more for these cars due to their perceived status.
 Second, any categorisation that relies upon seating capacity has been removed.

 - Premium SUVs – allocated to certain brands where customers are prepared to pay more for specific brands and models.

 - Special SUVs – this category is reserved for cars that fit a certain price/prestige for specific models.

 The Elite classification still applies to more expensive/more powerful vehicles of each model range.